 Mold sickness is very real and can cause a whole host of health issues.
 The only solution for people who are greatly affected is to move away from the source.
 Mold remediation companies can also come to properly remove it.
 You should never try to remove mold yourself since this can spread it throughout the home.

 Cleaning products used to clean our homes also contribute to indoor pollution.
-Using natural alternative can help to reduce indoor air pollution.
+Using natural alternatives can help to reduce indoor air pollution.
+Check out our safe and natural cleaning products and Clean Home Project Guide.
+We can clean well without dangerous and harmful chemicals!

 6. Body Products